dgreisen/universalclient/docs/advanced.rst

 Advanced
 ========

-Creating a url
+Creating a URL
 --------------

-The url we created in :doc:`basics` section,
+The URL we created in :doc:`basics` section,

 	>>> root = Client("http://myImages.com").images
 	>>> davidsImages = root.user.dgreisen

 is great if we are doing a bunch of stuff to davidsImages.
 But what if we want to be able to pass in the userid that isn't known until runtime.
 That's when the _ (underscore) method is used.
-The argument to _ will be added to the url, just as if it were appended with dot notation:
+The argument to _ will be added to the URL, just as if it were appended with dot notation:

 	>>> somebody = "jsmith"
 	>>> somebodysImages = root.user._(somebody)